 Data recorded at a height larger than 150 meters were considered as non-reliable and removed from presentation.
 Resistivity was gridded with a cell size of 50 meters.
-Power lines strongly affected low frequency data - 880 and 980 Hz frequencies, and the most prominent noise from large power lines were masked in the final grids.
+Power lines strongly affected low frequency data - 880 and 980 Hz frequencies, and the most prominent noise from large power lines were filtered.